Claim: When Canadian police stop a malfunctioning vehicle, the American occupants immediately assume an "about to be frisked" position.

 The Mountie is astonished, as he is not used to the arrest routine of high-crime U.S. cities.
 And the four men from Detroit are astonished too: They are accustomed to being stopped and given a thorough going-over, not just a summons for a minor violation.

-Origins: As folklorist Jan Harold Brunvand notes, the above-quoted legend has been part of the canon of contemporary lore since at least the mid-1980s.
-It is an unusual offering in that
+Origins: As folklorist Jan Harold Brunvand notes, the above-quoted legend has been part of the canon of contemporary lore since at least the

 There are two slightly different interpretations of the legend, depending upon how one reads the story.
 If one assumes the car's four occupants are bad guys engaged in an unspecified form of illegal activity at the time of their vehicle's being stopped for having a malfunctioning tail light, the story becomes one of a display of guilt revealing the actual nature of things — the Canadian lawman is twigged to these guys' being up to something nefarious by their instinctively assuming the "spread your legs and grab the paint job" stance.
 The bemused Mountie thereby nets himself a fine catch of American bad guys purely by happenstance.